Sanderson, Texas: Geography

 Sanderson is located on U.S. Route 90, 120 mi west of Del Rio.

 Climate

 Sanderson has a hot semiarid climate (Köppen BSh) bordering both on a cool semiarid climate (BSk) and a hot desert climate (BWh).
 Winters feature mild, sunny days and cold or freezing nights, while summers are hot with occasional thunderstorms providing the only significant source of precipitation apart from occasional remnant hurricanes moving inland from the Gulf of Mexico.

 Demographics

+Sanderson first appeared as a census-designated place in the 1970 U.S. census.

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

 As of the 2020 United States census, there were 664 people, 312 households, and 199 families residing in the CDP.